songxenhwa/songxenhwa.github.io/README.md

   <br>
 > Skills section list goes off screen when window was resized (Solved)
   <br>
-> Image slider would not work if the project tiles were clicked first
+> Lastt project tiles would not create pop up unless pop up of another project is opened.
+Closing is fine (Solved)
   <br>
-> Test project tiles would not create pop up unless pop up of another project is opened.
-Closing is fine
+> Image slider would not work if the project tiles were clicked first
   <br>
 > Image section for the project is not align properly
 </p>